• Courses

 • Login

-Even though we could see the total number of conversions, that was not enough (because the CR allowed us to see the percentage of sessions that were performing well).
+Even though we could see the total number of conversions, that was not enough (because the CR allowed us to see the percentage of sessions performing well).

-Fortunately, those days are now gone, and we can use conversion rates once again.
+Fortunately, those days are gone; we can use conversion rates again.
 But beware, there are some changes in GA4, and I will explain them in this blog post.

 Table of contents